Our Favorite Mountain Bike Destinations In The US

 Sun Valley, Idaho

-Idaho is full of beautiful areas tucked in its mountainous landscape with plenty of hiking, biking, camping, hot springs, waterfalls, and more.
-If you're looking for a great mountain biking destination that also makes for a great road trip, put Sun Valley on your list for consideration.
-While it may be a well-known skiing destination, come summer, you get the vibes that you're in a mountain bike town.
+Idaho is full of beautiful areas tucked into its mountainous landscape with plenty of hiking, biking, camping, hot springs, waterfalls, and more.
+If you're looking for a great mountain biking destination that also makes for a great road trip, put Sun Valley on your list.
+While it may be a well-known skiing destination, come summer, you get the vibes of a true mountain bike town.

-The Sun Valley and Ketchum area has over 400 miles of trails that can cater to all rider levels.
-Here you can explore the flowy, buff singletrack in the backcountry with some of the most scenic views and fastest speeds (think 20+ mph in some areas, if you dare) all day long.
+The Sun Valley and Ketchum area has over 400 miles of trails catering to all rider levels.
+Here you can explore flowy, buff singletrack in the backcountry with some of the most scenic views and fastest speeds (think 20+ mph in some areas, if you dare) all day long.

-There are several trails that lead to some stunning views at the top or on the way down, but one of the favorites here is the trail to Pioneer Cabin.
-You've probably seen this cabin at some point that reads "the higher you get, the higher you get", but the photos don't do it justice.
-It's a steep 3.5 mile out and back trail that can be a brutal 2582 feet climb, but the views and descent make it worth the grind.
+There are several trails that lead to stunning views at the top or on the way down, but one favorite is the trail to Pioneer Cabin.
+You've probably seen this cabin at some point, the one that reads "the higher you get, the higher you get," but the photos don't do it justice.
+It's a steep 3.5-mile out-and-back trail with a brutal 2,582-foot climb, but the views and descent make it worth the grind.

 While many trails will have you earning your turns by pedaling uphill, you can also find shuttling options or catch a ride on the Gondola at Bald Mountain.
-The lifts here provide access to the purpose-built downhill trails in the park and connect to backcountry options down the backside so you can cut out some of the climbing.
+The lifts here provide access to purpose-built downhill trails in the park and connect to backcountry options down the backside, cutting out some of the climbing.

-Once you've tired out your legs to exhaustion, head to Sawtooth Brewery for delicious craft beers, loaded nachos, chicken pot pie, elk burgers, and more.
-When your food coma hits, you'll be pleasantly surprised to find plenty of camping options for a solid night's rest so you can wake up and do it all over again.
+Once you've tired your legs to exhaustion, head to Sawtooth Brewery for delicious craft beers, loaded nachos, chicken pot pie, elk burgers, and more.
+When your food coma hits, you'll find plenty of camping options for a solid night's rest so you can wake up and do it all over again.

 Difficulty: All levels